When injuries have been sustained in a motorcycle accident.

 If you are involved in an accident in which a vehicle involved is uninsured, the bodily injury portion of the claim can be recovered by asserting an Uninsured Motorist Claim.
-This claim would be asserted against the carrier that insured the motorcycle (if that vehicle is uninsured ‑ then a vehicle in your household ‑ a household vehicle is defined as any vehicle within your household registered to either you or someone related by blood or marriage.
+This claim would be asserted against the carrier that insured the motorcycle.

-If a passenger on a motorcycle and if there is no household vehicle, then a claim can be made against the Motor Vehicle Accident Indemnification Corporation ‑ an insurance industry safety net).
+If a passenger on a motorcycle and the motorcycle is uninsured, and if there is no household vehicle, then a claim can be made against the Motor Vehicle Accident Indemnification Corporation ‑ an insurance industry safety net.

-An Uninsured Motorist Claim also exists in a "hit and run" type of motor vehicle accident ‑ where there has been physical contact with the offending vehicle, and in which the offending vehicle could not be identified.
+An Uninsured Motorist Claim also exists in a “hit and run” type of motor vehicle accident ‑ where there has been physical contact with the offending vehicle, and in which the offending vehicle leaves the scene of the accident and could not be identified.
 In such a circumstance, the incident must be reported to the police within 24 hours.

-In an Uninsured Motorist Claim, the carrier essentially "steps into the shoes" of the uninsured vehicle (or in a "hit and run" ‑ the vehicle that fled the scene) and as a consequence gets the benefit of all the same defenses that the offending vehicle would have, namely potential liability apportionment and/or the serious injury requirement.
+In an Uninsured Motorist Claim, the carrier essentially “steps into the shoes” of the uninsured vehicle (or in a “hit and run” ‑ the vehicle that fled the scene) and as a consequence gets the benefit of all the same defenses that the offending vehicle would have, namely potential liability apportionment.

 The last point of significance of an Uninsured Motorist Claim, is that it being a function of a mandatory policy provision, the claim proceeds to arbitration rather than trial.

-Another subdivision of an Uninsured Motorist Claim, is an Underinsured Motorist Claim also known as a Supplemental Claim.
-This is an optional policy provision that with the vehicle you occupied or within a household vehicle, that provides an extra layer of insurance over and beyond that of the offending vehicle.
+Another subdivision of an Uninsured Motorist Claim, is an Under-insured Motorist Claim also known as a Supplemental Claim.
+This is an optional policy provision that may be provided for with the motorcycle policy or with or a household vehicle.
+This provides an extra layer of insurance over and above that of the offending vehicle.
 In other words if the offending vehicle has a limited policy and the value of the injuries exceeds the policy of that vehicle, then a claim can be made against the Supplemental Provision to the extent the Supplemental Provision exceeds the coverage of the offending vehicle.

 Many times were the injuries are serious, one of the biggest issues in the case is identifying coverage.
 This passage is just a short introduction to this type of coverage, and should never be construed to obviate the need to seek direct legal advice.